aristonis/laravel-livewire-dataview-docs/docs/en/usage/basic.md

 ## create new component

-* create new component by this command that will create new Component class inside Livewire  Folder
+* Create a new component using this command that will create a new Component class inside the Livewire folder.
-  * you can replase `Dataview` with any path you need like when create normal component on livewire
+  * You can replace `Dataview` with any path you need, like when creating a normal component in Livewire.
-  * `PostData` this Component name
+  * `PostData` is the Component name.

 ```bash
 php artisan dataview:make Dataview/PostsData